-As at November 10, 2020, the Company had 23,923,981 common shares issued and outstanding.
-The Company had 1,120,000 stock options outstanding as at September 30, 2020.
+As at December 31, 2020, the Company had 23,932,981 common shares issued and outstanding.
+The Company had 895,000 stock options outstanding as at December 31, 2020.

 On November 6, 2019, Bri-Chem received a letter from the TSX indicating that the TSX had commenced a remedial review of Bri-Chem's eligibility for continued listing on the TSX of its securities, pursuant to Part VII (S.712(a)) of the TSX Manual (Market Value of listed securities(units) of \$3.0 million for 30 previous consecutive trading days).
 In response to the aforementioned letter from the TSX, the board of directors of Bri-Chem have reviewed the TSX eligibility for listing requirements as outlined in the TSX Manual in relation to Bri-Chem's recent share price and trading activity on the TSX.
-If the Company cannot demonstrate that it meets all TSX requirements set out in Part VII of the Manual on or before March 5, 2020, the Company's securities will be delisted 30 days from such date and Bri-Chem will take all reasonable and prudent steps as required to coordinate a proposed transfer of our listing to the TSX Venture Exchange to ensure, to the extent possible, uninterrupted trading for the Company's securities.
 On March 25, 2020, the TSX Continuing Listing Committee determined to suspend the listing review until December 31, 2020 due to relief granted in respect of Sections 712 (a) and (b) of the TSX Company Manual.
+Subsequent to December 31, 2020, the Company was in compliance with the TSX eligibility requirements for continued listing specific to its market capitalization of its listed shares.
+The Company expects to continue ongoing dialogue with the Compliance & Disclosure Department of the TSX Exchange in the event its market capitalization does not remain in compliance.

-On July 16, 2020, the Company issued 2,500,000 warrants to GreyPoint Capital Inc. in conjunction with amendments to its subordinated term debt credit facility.
+On July 16, 2020, the Company issued 2.5 million warrants to GreyPoint Capital Inc. in conjunction with amendments to its subordinated term debt credit facility.
 The warrants have an exercise price of \$0.10 and expire on July 15, 2024.

-Subsequent to quarter end, 225,000 stock options expired due to the resignation of an Officer of the Company.
+In three months ended December 2020, 225,000 stock options were cancelled due to the resignation of an Officer of the Company.